uptycslabs/terraform-aws-org-integration/README.md

   cloudtrail_s3_bucket_name = ""
   cloudtrail_s3_bucket_region = ""

-  # Please make sure to provide all necessary CloudTrail bucket information on the Uptycs Integrations page, after successfully running the Terraform script.

   # Name of the Kinesis stream configured to stream CloudTrail data
   kinesis_stream_name = ""
   # The region where the kinesis stream exists